10 Tips for Dealing with Lower Back Pain

 Other options for treating lower back pain may include physical therapy, pain management with cortisone injections or, in certain cases, surgery.
 Although lower back surgery can be beneficial for patients who are experiencing nerve problems and injured discs, it’s not typically recommended for patients with other types of lower back pain.

-To make an appointment with a Virtua spine specialist, call 1-888-VIRTUA-3.
+To make an appointment with a Virtua Brain & Spine specialist, call 1-888-VIRTUA-3.